 All Bring Your Own Cloud plans must have a Cloud Profile created before you can create your deployment.
 This process takes only a couple minutes to set up, and you can create one for these cloud providers:

-You must first create an AWS or Azure Cloud Profile before creating a Redis™ BYOC deployment.
+You must first create an AWS, Azure, GCP or OCI Cloud Profile before creating a Redis™ BYOC deployment.

 Let's get started creating a Redis™ deployment.
 After completing the Cloud Profile setup, click on the blue Create Cluster button in the pop-up window.
 You can also create a Bring Your Own Cloud Redis™ deployment from the Getting Started page, or on the Redis™ page accessible in the left-hand side menu.

 Step 1.
 New Deployment

 - Enter a name for your Redis™ deployment.

 - Cloud Profile: Your newly created one should be selected by default.

 - VM Size: Select your Redis™ deployment VM size, from Micro to X4XLarge (this will dynamically scale as you grow!).